Shriyanshagro/Course_Portal/README.md

 Users are categoried as "admin", "student" and "faculty".

-It serves for large domains such as university and schools, where it provide useful service like discussion forum, assignment  tracking, grades submission, resources distribution and feedback form.
+It serves for large domains such as university and schools, where it provide useful services like discussion forum, assignment  tracking, grades submission, resources distribution and feedback form.
 It basically provides a global platform for communication.

 **Screenshots of Portal**